MrStahlfelge/gdx-pushmessages/android-fcm/README.md

 | :information_source: Note | Firebase Analytics is not included and Firebase Cloud Messanging's auto-init feature is disabled to respect the privacy of your users. |
 | --- | --- |

-In order to change this behavior, modify your AndroidManifest.xml as shown below:
+If you do want to use Firebase Analytics in your project or enable auto-init for Firebase Cloud Messanging, modify your AndroidManifest.xml as shown below:

 ```
 ...